Home | Manual | Playground

 }

-assert is a statement
+assert is a built-in function

 Consider the following sample where we have a linked list.
 Each node has owner pointer to next.
 The next pointer of the tail of the list is always pointing to null, unless we have a bug.
 But the compiler does not know list->tail->next is null.
 Using assert we give this inform to the compiler and we also have a runtime check for possible logic bugs.